Harmon Wages

-Harmon Leon Wages (born May 18, 1946) is an American former college and professional football player who was a running back in the National Football League (NFL) for five seasons during the 1960s and 1970s.
-He played college football for the University of Florida, and thereafter, he played professionally for the Atlanta Falcons of the NFL.
+Harmon Leon Wages (born May 18, 1946) is an American former professional football player who was a running back for five seasons in the National Football League (NFL) during the 1960s and 1970s.
+He played college football for the Florida Gators football and, thereafter, played professionally for the Atlanta Falcons of the NFL.

 Early years

-Wages was born in Jacksonville, Florida in 1946.
+Wages was born in Jacksonville, Florida, in 1946.
 He attended Robert E. Lee High School in Jacksonville, where he was a standout quarterback for the Lee Generals high school football team.
 In two years as the Generals' starting quarterback, Wages led his team to 8–2 and 7–3 records.
 After rushing for nearly 900 yards as a senior, he was named to the all-city and all-state teams.

 College career

-Wages accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he was a quarterback for coach Ray Graves' Florida Gators football team from 1965 to 1967.
+Wages accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he was a quarterback for coach Ray Graves' GAtors teams from 1965 to 1967.
 He was a backup behind Steve Spurrier in 1965 and 1966, and was the periodic starter as a senior in 1967.
-Wages graduated from Florida with a bachelor's degree in business administration in 1969.
+Wages graduated from University of Florida with a bachelor's degree in business administration in 1969.